Master of Science in Clinical Mental Health Counseling

 The Master of Science in Clinical Mental Health Counseling requires that students satisfactorily complete 60 semester hours of course work and pass a comprehensive exam.
 Included in the 60 hours are two practicums of 150 supervised hours of counseling and counseling-related activities.
 All counseling supervision is performed by well-trained counselor-supervisors.
 For more information call 731-989-6638.

 Career Opportunities.
-A master’s degree in clinical mental health counseling (with advanced graduate work and licensure where required) may lead to employment in a variety of settings, such as community agencies, children and family services agencies, churches, counseling clinics, business-employee assistance programs, and private practice.
+A master’s degree in clinical mental health counseling (with additional graduate work and licensure where required) may lead to employment in a variety of settings, such as community agencies, children and family services agencies, churches, counseling clinics, business-employee assistance programs, and private practice.
 Further study at the doctoral level may prepare students for faculty positions at various schools, colleges, and universities.

 COURSE OF STUDY FOR A M.S.
 DEGREE MAJOR IN CLINICAL MENTAL HEALTH COUNSELING